saucelabs-training/demo-js/webdriverio/web/examples/cucumber/README.md

 This is just an example to get you started and not a best practice recommendation!

+These tests run 1 scenario, in parallel across 4 different platform combinations

 ## Install dependencies
 Navigate to the `cucumber` directory
 ```